Patrick Wisdom Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.48 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals have a 4.49 team ERA that ranks 20th among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 93 home runs (one per game), the least in baseball.
+- The Cardinals give up the first-fewest home runs in baseball (95 total, one per game).

-- In his last time out on Saturday, the lefty tossed 4 1/3 innings against the Washington Nationals, giving up four earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday, the lefty tossed six innings against the Miami Marlins, allowing one earned run while surrendering six hits.

-- The 32-year-old has an ERA of 4.86, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.